elmauromx/laspelotas/journal.md

 5. Clone rempote repository to a local repository
 6. How to stage modified files
 7. How to commit changes on modified files to master branch
+8. Github charges you $7.00 USD at month to have private repositories

 ### Are there any impediments or doubts for the next lesson?